Welcome to the website of the Royal Fine Art Commission Trust Building Beauty Awards, sponsored by Ballymore.

 Why now?

-Beauty in buildings is topical, and rightly so.
-The National Planning Policy Framework has been revised to give councils more power to reject applications on aesthetic grounds.
-Whether a building is beautiful really does affect whether it gets built.
+Beauty in buildings has been topical in recent years, and rightly so.
+The National Planning Policy Framework was revised to give councils more power to reject applications on aesthetic grounds, meaning that whether a building was beautiful really did affect whether it was built.
+This formal beauty requirement has now been reversed, but regardless of that planning authorities should still be thinking about the visual impact of new development.

 Not everyone, of course, will agree with the conclusions of our award judges.
 We don’t expect them to or even necessarily want them to.
 What we want to do is get people thinking – and then, we hope, get them demanding buildings that look good and make our daily lives richer and better.